sir-dunxalot/ember-easy-form-extensions/README.md

 # Ember Easy Form Extensions

 This addon extends Ember EasyForm into the view and controller layers of your Ember CLI app to provide easy event and action handling using mixins and components.
+The newly accessible developer-friendly layer includes form submission handlers, components, and integration with ember-validations.

-The newly accessible developer-friendly layer includes form submission handlers, helpers, components, and integration with ember-validations.
+**This is also the easiest known way to use Easy Form with Ember 1.10 and HTMLBars.**

 ## Installation